-"The fulfilment of the state plan for the development of stock raising," says the resolution of the Plenum of the C.C., "must occupy the centre of the attention of all Party and Soviet organisations, and must serve as a most important means of rallying state farm employees, collective farmers and individual peasants around the task of developing stock breeding."
+"The fulfillment of the State plan for the development of stock-raising must occupy the center of the attention of all Party and Soviet organizations, and must serve as a most important means of rallying State farm employees, collective farmers and individual peasants around the task of developing stock-breeding."

-In elaborating the plan of the state tasks to be fulfilled in connection with cattle raising, the task set by the C.C. is to supply this branch of production with all the modern resources of technique.
-The total number of heads of cattle has not only to be restored to its former level within the next few years, but Socialist cattle raising must be completely reconstructed on a new basis.
-The fundamental tasks of this reconstruction are to make a radical improvement in the breed of cattle, to place the laws of genetics at the service of Socialist cattle raising, to ensure that cattle are rationally looked after and rationally fed, and to set up a firm fodder basis for them.
-The task is not only to bring about an enormous increase in the number of head of cattle, but, what is particularly important, it is to make a sharp increase in the amount of meat obtained per head of cattle.
-In an article written by Comrade Chernov, examples were given showing the tremendous increase in the amount of meat and milk which can be produced by cross breeding.
-For example, common Kirghis cattle weigh 263.5 kilogrammes (live weight) while a cross between Kirghis and Swiss cattle weigh 411.1† kilogrammes.
-The milk production of cross bred cattle increases still more (2-2.5 times).
+In elaborating the plan of State tasks to be fulfilled in connection with cattle-raising, the task set by the C.C. is to supply this branch of production with all the modern resources of technique.
+The total number of heads of cattle has not only to be restored to its former level within the next few years, but Socialist cattle-raising must be completely reconstructed on a new basis.
+The fundamental tasks of this reconstruction are to make a radical improvement in the breed of cattle, to place the laws of genetics at the service of Socialist cattle-raising, to ensure that cattle are rationally looked after and rationally fed, and to set up a firm fodder basis for them.
+The task is, not only to bring about an enormous increase in the number of heads of cattle, but, what is particularly important, to bring about a sharp increase in the amount of meat obtained per head of cattle.
+In an article written by Comrade Chernov, examples were given showing the tremendous increase in the amount of meat and milk which can be produced by cross-breeding.
+For example, common Kirghiz cattle weigh 263.5 kilograms (live weight), while a cross betwen Kirghiz and Swiss cattle weigh 411.1 kilograms.
+The milk production of cross-bred cattle increases still more (200 to 250 per cent).

-The trouble is that the improvement in the breed of cattle has not yet been properly and widely organised.
-There has not been a proper selection and utilisation of local pedigree stock.
-There has frequently been a criminally lax attitude in state farms towards the most valuable imported bulls, and the latter have not been made full use of.
-The chief task of the STATE CATTLE RANCHES is to IMPROVE THE BREED OF THE CATTLE and increase the produce per head.
+The trouble is that the improvement in the breed of cattle has not yet been properly and widely organized.
+There has not been a proper selection and utilization of local pedigree stock.
+There has frequently been a criminally lax attitude in State farms towards the most valuable imported bulls, and full use has not been made of the bulls.
+The chief task of the State cattle ranches is to improve the breed of cattle and increase the produce per head.

-In the hog breeding state farms, 73 per cent. of the stock there are pure-bred or improved cross bred animals, whereas only 11 per cent. of the herds of horned cattle in the state farms are pure bred or cross breds.
-This shows what tremendous work will have to be done in the milk and meat state farms to make them into genuine disseminators of pedigree stock.
-In every state farm a central group of the most valuable bulls and cows must be set aside for breeding purposes, and they must be assured of specially careful and qualified care, treatment, feeding, etc.
+In the hog-breeding State farms, 73 per cent of the stock are pure-bred or improved cross-bred animals, whereas only 11 per cent of the herds of horned cattle in the State farms are pure-bred or cross-bred.
+This shows what tremendous work will have to be done in the milk and meat State farms to make them into genuine disseminators of pedigree stock.
+In every State farm a central group of the most valuable bulls and cows must be set aside for breeding purposes, and they must be assured of specially careful and qualified care, treatment, feeding, etc.